Skip to content

 Social, recreational and economic values and uses

-• water-based recreation (such as boating, canoeing, duck hunting, fishing, stand-up paddle boarding and water skiing)
+• Water-based recreation (such as boating, canoeing, duck hunting, fishing, stand-up paddle boarding and water skiing)

-• riverside recreation and amenity (such as birdwatching, camping, photography and walking)
+• Riverside recreation and amenity (such as birdwatching, camping, photography and walking)

-• community events and tourism (such as park visitation, tour and activity operators)
+• Community events and tourism (such as park visitation, tour and activity operators)

-• socio-economic benefits (such as consumptive water users, including irrigation and domestic use, timber harvesting and education)
+• Socioeconomic benefits (such as consumptive water users, including irrigation and domestic use, timber harvesting and education)

 Scope of environmental watering

-Table 5.2.7 describes the potential environmental watering actions in 2022-23, their expected watering effects (that is, the intended physical or biological effects of the watering action) and the longer-term environmental objective(s) they support.
+Table 5.2.7 describes the potential environmental watering actions in 2023-24, their expected watering effect (that is, the intended physical or biological effects of the watering action) and the longer-term environmental objectives they support.
 Each environmental objective relies on one or more potential environmental watering actions and their associated physical or biological effects.

 Table 5.2.7 Potential environmental watering actions, expected watering effects and associated environmental objectives for Gunbower Creek and Forest